 Best budget TVs for watching TV shows.

-If you can’t afford the Sony X700D What you should look for the LG UH6100.
-It’s a definite drop in picture quality compared to the rest of our recommendations, but It’s still a pretty good TV if you plan to watch TV shows on it mostly.
+If you can’t afford the Sony X700D, you should look for the LG UH6100.
+It’s a definite drop in picture quality compared to the rest of our recommendations, but it’s still a pretty good 4k LED TV if you plan to mostly watch TV shows on it.